 Tarot is like a best friend that tells you what you need to hear, not what you want to hear.
 It gives you a different view of the situation that is impartial because your emotions are not clouding the insights.

-I generally do daily/weekly one card draws (like we do each week in our Magick Monday podcast), as well as full spreads during moon phases, sabbats, and as needed.
+I generally do daily/weekly card draws (like I do in my weekly Magick Monday e-mails), as well as full spreads during moon phases, sabbats, and as needed.

 I work with crystals.
 While I don’t believe that crystals themselves possess magic abilities, nor do I buy into the claims that they can “cure” diseases, I find them useful and powerful tools to focus intention and practice mindfulness.